KieraAllen/school_2005/README.md

 ## Iteration 1

-For iteration 1, we have created all of the tests you will need - unskip tests one by one (by removing 'skip') and make each pass before moving on to the next test.
+For Iteration 1, we have created all of the tests you will need - unskip tests one by one (by removing 'skip') and make each pass before moving on to the next test.
 The tests will model the following interaction pattern:

 ```ruby
 pry(main)> require './lib/school'